Here are a few tips from our travel experts on how to travel smart and relatively stress-free over the holidays.

 Leave a few hours before you think you should leave, just to be safe.
 Depending on where you live, traffic to the airport will likely be extra congested this time of year.
 We also suggest getting a ride to the airport rather than driving yourself.

 Traveling around the holidays can be especially stressful.
 Remember to take a deep breath and let it out slowly to help calm your nerves.
 If it helps, set a photo of your loved ones as your phone’s wallpaper.
 Glance at the photo as many times as needed to remind yourself you’ll be embracing them in just a few hours.

 At Magnolia hotels, we understand how hectic this time of year can be.
 That’s why we strive to give our guests the best experience once they walk through our doors.
-If you’re planning on traveling to Denver, Omaha, St. Louis, New Orleans, Dallas or Dallas Park Cities, come check us out!
+If you’re planning on traveling to Denver, Omaha, St. Louis, New Orleans or Dallas come check us out!
 Visit our website to learn more.